dakotamm/research_blog/_posts/2026-01-13-pc-dens-speed-var.md

 * At the bottom, there is more density variation at the mouth than at the head.
 The opposite is true for velocity!
 * At mid-depth, the density variance is highest at the head.
 * At the top, density and speed variances are aligned, with maxima at the northern mouth of Penn Cove.
+* The bottom water at the back doesn't seem particularly stagnant, despite early hypotheses!
 * I made lots of choices to make these plots.
 Let me know what we want to see presented differently.